 After many years, the immunologists identified the second type of receptor composed of gamma and 6-chains.

-- The CDs is made up of at least three polypeptide chains (γ,δ, and Є).
+- The CDs are made up of at least three polypeptide chains (γ,δ, and Є).

 - Macrophages are phagocytic cells, derived from the blood monocyte.